-Ordinary meetings are ones where the regular business of the TSG or WG is conducted.
+Ordinary meetings are ones where the regular business of the TP or WG is conducted.
 Such meetings are normally chaired by the Group's Chair or, if unavailable, a vice-Chair.

+Ordinary meetings may be conducted as face-to-face meetings, or via electronic means.
+Face-to-face meetings shall provide the means for Members to participate remotely via electronic means.

-Ordinary meeting should be announced at least six months prior to the opening day of the meeting.
+Ordinary meeting that are to be conducted face-to-face should be announced at least six months prior to the opening day of the meeting.
+Ordinary meeting that are to be conducted solely via electronic means should be announced at least 28 days prior to the opening day of the meeting.

-TSG and WG ordinary meetings shall follow an incrementing number sequence.
+TP and WG ordinary meetings shall follow an incrementing number sequence.
 If an additional ordinary meeting is required between two ordinary meetings, the sequence may be preserved, even though this means renumbering subsequent meetings, or the additional meeting may be numbered using the ‘bis’ suffix as a numbering scheme.

 Attendance at an ordinary meeting counts towards a Member's eligibility to cast a vote in the Group (see Article 15: and Article 16:).
 The Support Team shall record the participation in an ordinary meeting (each person and organization represented) and the attendance list shall be included in the meeting report.